maxnd/mxMarkEdit/README.md

 ---

 mxMarkEdit is a free software for Mac for writing texts and todo items in [Markdown format](https://pandoc.org/MANUAL.html#pandocs-markdown) and easily exporting them to other formats with [Pandoc](https://pandoc.org), provided that it’s installed in the system in use.
 In each document, it’s available an Excel-like grid useful to manage various sets of data, and also a file manager to search for a sentence in all the documents or spreadsheets contained in a folder.
-It's also possible to use the app as a presentation manager.
+It’s also possible to use the app as a presentation manager.
 Finally, mxMarkEdit has a built-in bibliographic manager which may use the bibliography stored in the grid to compile the citations within a document in a way that resembles the one used by BibLaTex.

 mxMarkEdit is a native macOS app and works nicely with Apple Intelligence.

 The software has been written in [Lazarus](https://www.lazarus-ide.org) and is released under the GPL version 3 license or following, available in www.gnu.org/licenses/gpl-3.0.html.
 The software runs in English or Italian.

-mxMarkEdit *doesn't use Electron* because of its performance and [security issues](https://medium.com/@flynn.kelseyelizabeth/dont-use-electron-until-you-ve-read-this-article-52d30401303d).
+mxMarkEdit *doesn’t use Electron* because of its performance and [security issues](https://medium.com/@flynn.kelseyelizabeth/dont-use-electron-until-you-ve-read-this-article-52d30401303d).
 The formatting of Markdown text is made by an original algorithm written in Free Pascal.

 mxMarkEdit has been deeply influenced by [Org-mode](https://orgmode.org).
 Although it has far less functionalities and customisations than the latter, it’s a standard Mac app which benefits of the Apple spell checking and standard shortcuts.